agrawalsamarth/critical_bonds/README.md

     ...
     b1 b2                          <- last critical bond between node b1 and node b2

-## LAMMPS helper script
+## critical_bonds for LAMMPS users

+LAMMPS users can call critical_bonds from within their LAMMPS script, after saving the configuration via using the LAMMPS shell command.

+          write_data config.data
+          shell perl run-critical-bonds-on-LAMMPS-data config.data -o critical-bonds.txt

-### Run cricital_bonds on a LAMMPS data file<a name="RUN">
+### Run critical_bonds on a LAMMPS data file<a name="RUN">

          perl run-critical-bonds-on-LAMMPS-data <lammps-data-filename> [-o <cb-lammps-data-filename>] [-v]

-This script takes a LAMMPS data file < lammps-data-filename >, runs critical_bonds on it, interprets all existing bonds as bond type 1, and saves a new LAMMPS data file < cb-lammps-data-filename >, in which critical bonds have bond type 2.
+This script takes a LAMMPS data file *lammps-data-filename*, runs critical_bonds on it, interprets all existing bonds as bond type 1, and saves a new LAMMPS data file *cb-lammps-data-filename*, in which critical bonds have bond type 2.
-If called without the -o option, the outputfile is <lammps-data-filename>-cb.data.
+If called without the -o option, the outputfile is *lammps-data-filename*-cb.data.
 If called without arguments, this command returns its command syntax.

 OPTIONS